anzbert/rusty_link/README.md

 cargo run --release --example link_hut
 ```

+See the [cpal documentation](https://github.com/RustAudio/cpal) for ASIO and Jack support, if required.

 ## Requirements

 Requires a recent version of CMake (3.14 or newer) to be installed and available in your terminal.
 Test with `cmake --version`.